About the College

 - Psychiatric-Mental Health Nurse Practitioners

-The Nurse Practitioner plan of study requires a minimum of 43 credit hours.
-In addition to the 12 credit hours of core coursework, a greater understanding of the advanced practice role is accomplished through completion of the remaining 31 credit hours.
+The Nurse Practitioner plan of study requires a minimum of 44 credit hours.
+In addition to the 12 credit hours of core coursework, a greater understanding of the advanced practice role is accomplished through completion of the remaining 32 credit hours.
 Students learn to manage the health care of target populations through course and clinical activities focusing on adult-geriatric, family, pediatric, women’s health or psychiatric-mental health.
-Students serve the chosen population for a total of 600 clinical hours.
+Students have residency with their chosen population for at least 600 clinical hours.
 The program requires summer study.

 The Nurse Educator

 The Nurse Educator option is designed for nurses who want to teach in nursing programs, staff development or community education.
-Graduates with educator preparation will be eligible to sit for the certification exam by the National League for Nursing after completing the required two years of faculty experience.
+Graduates with educator preparation will be eligible to sit for the certification exam by the National League for Nursing.
+The program requires summer study.

 The MSN Nurse Educator plan of study requires a minimum of 41 credit hours.
-In addition to the 12 credit hours of core coursework, students complete clinical activities by serving the chosen population for a total of 256 clinical hours.
+In addition to the 12 credit hours of core coursework, students complete clinical activities with a concentration in the chosen population.